Bohol fault system

-Bohol Fault System, or also known as (BFS), is a reverse fault system in Bohol province, Philippines.
-This fault system contains 3 segments: the newly found North Bohol Fault following the 2013 Bohol earthquake, the South Offshore Fault, and the East Bohol Fault.
+The Bohol fault system is a reverse fault system in Bohol province, Philippines.
+This fault system contains three segments: the newly found North Bohol Fault following the 2013 Bohol earthquake, the South Offshore Fault, and the East Bohol Fault.

-The North Bohol fault is located in Inabanga and near Clarin, the South Offshore fault affects the southern towns, while the East Bohol fault starts at the SW part of Bohol from Loay and goes east towards Pilar.
+The North Bohol Fault is located in Inabanga and near Clarin.
+The South Offshore Fault affects the southern towns, while the East Bohol Fault starts at the SW part of Bohol from Loay and goes east towards Pilar.

 Bohol fault segments

-North Bohol fault
+North Bohol Fault

-The North Bohol fault or Inabanga fault is a reverse fault located at Anonang, Inabanga which was found on 15 October 2013 during the Bohol earthquake.
+The North Bohol Fault or Inabanga fault is a reverse fault located at Anonang, Inabanga which was found on 15 October 2013 during the Bohol earthquake.
 According to the Philippine Institute of Volcanology and Seismology, a new fault occurs only once in a century.
 The North Bohol fault, shaped as a hanging wall and also known as the "Great Wall of Bohol", became one of the tourist attractions in Bohol province.

-South Offshore fault
+South Offshore Fault

 The South Offshore Fault is adjacent to the town of Anda.
 It affects the southern coastal towns from Anda in the east to Maribojoc in the west.
-The epicenter of the destructive magnitude 6.8 earthquake on February 8, 1990 was near Anda as shown in the map to the right.
+The epicenter of the destructive magnitude 6.8 earthquake on February 8, 1990, was near Anda as shown in the map to the right.

-East Bohol fault
+East Bohol Fault

-The East Bohol fault is a dominantly strike slip fault located at the southern portion of Bohol province, opposite to the North Bohol fault.
+The East Bohol Fault is a dominantly strike slip fault located at the southern portion of Bohol province, opposite to the North Bohol fault.